Top 5 Upcoming Smartphones For 2017 That Photographers Would Love

 The original Google Pixel and its larger sibling, the Google Pixel XL, were notable because of their cameras.
 While the flagship devices did not employ fancy tricks such as a dual-camera system, the Pixel and the Pixel XL shone in the imaging department through the sheer quality of its sensors alone.
 With the Pixel 2, Google is expected to turn things up a notch, with rumors stating that the upcoming flagship would feature an even better sensor than its predecessor.
 Considering that the current Pixel is already the best in its class, the Pixel 2’s cameras would most likely be nothing short of a monster.

 The world of mobile photography is set to move forward this year, with the introduction of smartphones such as the iPhone 8 and the Galaxy S8.
-With contenders such as the Xperia XZ Premium, LG V30 and the Google Pixel 2 coming soon, however, the mobile market would most likely be saturated with a number of devices that might have what it takes to change the smartphone photography game forever.
+With contenders such as the Xperia XZ Premium, LG V30 and the Google Pixel 2 coming soon, however, the mobile market would most likely be saturated with a number of excellent imaging devices.

 [Featured Image by Stephen Lam/Getty Images]